gazolla/JavaChatAI/README.md

 ## 🎯 Project Overview

-PostChatAI is a conversational AI assistant built in Java that combines:
+PostChatAI is a conversational AI assistant built in Java that combines: LLm + MCP + Query Processing

-- **🤖 LLM Intelligence** - Natural language understanding via Groq/Gemini APIs
-- **🔧 MCP Tool Integration** - Real connections to MCP servers (weather, filesystem, time)
-- **🧠 Smart Query Processing** - Schema-driven parameter extraction and tool selection
-- **💬 Interactive Chat** - Natural conversation interface with context memory
-- **🏗️ Clean Architecture** - Organized packages following SOLID principles

-### Key Features

-✅ **Real MCP Integration** - Connects to actual @modelcontextprotocol servers
-✅ **Multi-LLM Support** - Works with Groq (Llama) and Google Gemini
-✅ **Schema-Driven Parameters** - Automatic parameter extraction using tool schemas
-✅ **Context Awareness** - Remembers previous interactions for "that"/"it" references
-✅ **Natural Conversation** - Chat interface with friendly error handling
-✅ **Modern Java** - Uses Java 21 features (records, switch expressions, text blocks)

-## 📚 Blog Series Mapping

 This codebase implements concepts from these blog posts: